 We have a craft table on both days, this is where you can relax and make beautiful items to take home and enjoy.

 Our ladies often come in after suffering from all kinds of emotional struggles, but when they leave us it is very rewarding to see the transformation that has taken place.
-They leave with their heads held high and the feeling that someone cares and has listened to their troubles even if it is for just a few hours.
+They leave with their heads held high and the feeling that someone cares and has listened to their troubles even if it is for only a few hours.
 The image at the top of our webpage illustrates well the difference from them coming in and out of ladies’ lounge.

 ROS AND ROGER: THE DRIVING FORCE BEHIND THE LADIES LOUNGE